 Harry Potter and the Deathly Hallows: 198,227 words.

 As you can see, books two through five get progressively longer.
 Harry Potter and the Order of the Phoenix is the longest book in the series.
 Why?
 J.K.
-Rowling did an interview with Harry Potter fan sites, The Leaky Cauldron and Mugglenet, in July 2005.
-One of the things she talked about was how she feels the fifth book is overly long, but challenges
+Rowling did an interview with Harry Potter fan site The Leaky Cauldron and Mugglenet in July 2005.
+One of the things she talked about was how she feels the fifth book is overly long, but challenges “anyone to find the obvious place to cut.”

 The last two books are slightly shorter but still longer than the first books in the series.
 Harry Potter and the Half-Blood Prince is 119.54% longer than the first book.
 The last book in the series, Harry Potter and the Deathly Hallows, is 157.63% longer than the first book.
 In total, all seven Harry Potter books contain 1,084,170 words.
 Those 1,084,170 words take up 6,095 pages.